mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl delete

-this command is used to delete a kubernetes manifest file
+This command is used to delete a kubernetes manifest file

 ```bash
 kubectl delete -f <manifest_file_path>